camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 **Packaging:** JAR, WAR, EAR

-The EjbProcessApplication is the base class for developing Java EE based Process Applications.
-An Ejb Process Application class itself must be deployed as an EJB.
+The EjbProcessApplication is the base class for developing Java EE based process applications.
+An Ejb process application class itself must be deployed as an EJB.

-To add an Ejb Process Application to your Java Application, you have two options:
+To add an Ejb process application to your Java Application, you have two options:

   * **Bundle the camunda-ejb-client**: we provide a generic, reusable EjbProcessApplication implementation (named `org.camunda.bpm.application.impl.ejb.DefaultEjbProcessApplication`) bundled as a maven artifact.
 The simplest possibility is to add this implementation to your application as a maven dependency.
   * **Write a custom EjbProcessApplication**: if you want to customize the behavior of the EjbProcessApplication, you can write a custom subclass of the EjbProcessApplication class and add it to your application.